 The scroll wheel is incremented and covered with very grippy rubber.
 The wheel steps are well-defined and provide good tactile feedback.
 Unfortunately, it doesn't have infinite scrolling and L/R tilt inputs.

-The Logitech G PRO HERO produces a loud clicking noise.
-That said, it isn't loud enough to be bothersome unless you're in a very quiet environment.
+The Logitech G PRO HERO is loud, but it still shouldn't bother those around you unless you're in a very quiet environment.

 The click latency is excellent.
 Most people shouldn't feel any delay.

 Logitech's G HUB is superb.
 It's very user-friendly and allows you to adjust performance settings, create custom profiles, and customize the RGB lighting.
 It has onboard memory to store profiles, so you can access your custom settings on any computer even if G HUB isn't installed.
 While there weren't any software difficulties during testing, many users online have reported various problems trying to use the Logitech G HUB software, including but not limited to startup issues, freezing, and connection issues with some devices.
 If you'd like to share your experience using Logitech G HUB with this mouse, feel free to leave a comment in the discussions section.